ChromeWax/BaseballCardGrader/README.md

 # Baseball Card Grader

-The BaseBall Card Grader project goal is to find and detect defects in a card's surface.
+The Baseball Card Grader project goal is to identify and detect defects on a card's surface.
 The project is a combination of a physical device and a mobile app.
-The physical device is a box that contains 4 lights and an ESP32.
-The user can place a card into the box, connect the box to the app via bluetooth, and then on the app evaluate the image.
+The physical device is a box that contains four lights and an ESP32.
+The user can place a card into the box, connect the box to the app via Bluetooth, and then evaluate the image on the app.

-The general process is to take 4 images, each taken with a different lighting position, composite those 4 images into a normal map, which represents 3D detail, and then run our model on the normal map for the annotated image.
+The general process involves taking four images, each with a different lighting position, and then compositing those four images into a normal map that represents 3D detail.
+This normal map is then used to run our model on the annotated image.

 https://github.com/user-attachments/assets/8a07d7a1-3c0c-4498-98e6-cceb2a37a0a0